Pitrified/go-turtle/README.md

 an uniform image of the requested size `(width, height)` with `SoftBlack` background is generated.

-An existing image can be used as base with:
+An existing image can be used as base:

 ```go
 img := image.NewRGBA(image.Rect(0, 0, 900, 600))